EXCEL THROUGH EVIDENCE-BASED PRACTICE

 - Apply knowledge of clinical governance methodology to audit your own practice

-This part-time, three year veterinary nursing programme also provides a platform for you to move into the field of research, with the potential to continue studying towards a PhD.
+The veterinary nursing programme also provides a platform for you to move into the field of research, with the potential to continue studying towards your masters qualification and a PhD.

-The MSc Advanced Practice in Veterinary Nursing comprises three components:
+Advanced Practice in Veterinary Nursing comprises two components:

 Year 1: 3 x 20-credit compulsory courses

-Year 2: 2 x compulsory 20-credit courses plus 1 x 20-credit optional course
+Year 2: 1 x compulsory 20-credit course plus 2 x 20-credit optional courses

 Programme alteration or discontinuation